ishaanR87/CountryProject/README.md

 ### Testing

+#### Frontend Testing with Cypress

-- For frontend tests: Navigate to the frontend directory and `npm cypress `
+- To run frontend tests using Cypress, navigate to the frontend directory and execute: `npm run cypress`

+#### Backend Unit Testing with Jest

-- For backend tests: Navigate to the backend directory and `npm test `
+- For backend tests, navigate to the backend directory and execute: `npm test`

+#### API Testing with Postman

+- Use Postman for manual API testing or automation of API workflows.
+Install PostMan extension on VSCode and make sure server is running.
+Click 'New HTTP Request' and test API.